The-OAG-Development-Project/Application-Gateway/www/docs/docs/Key-management-and-JWT-signer.md

 **keyRotationProfile part**

 - `type`: Defines the key rotation strategy.
 Currently supported: 'defaultKeyRotation'.
 - `useSigningKeyRotation`: Set to true to automatically generate a new key from time to time (recommended).
-Set to false to only generate a key at startup.
+Set this to false to always keep the key generated at startup.
 - `signingKeyRotationSeconds`: Rotate the signing key after that many seconds.
 - `cleanupFrequencySeconds`: Run memory clean-up of expired signing keys after that many seconds.
 (Note that signing keys have a grace period during which they are still served when requested anyway built-in.)